chuckha/subreddit-tracking/README.md

 # Usage

-Here's a simple go program that will print all the non 0 scores of recent subreddits
+Here's a simple go program that will print all the non 0 scores of recent subreddits.
+When you start the program, we start acquiring API calls.
+This will let us burst after our intial wait period.
+So after 2 minutes we will go get all the subreddits in quick succession.

     package main